gayeongpark/gayeongpark.github.io/_posts/2024-10-07-TROUBLESHOOTING.md

 ## Interface Issues

-1. Cyclic Redundancy Check (CRC) Errors : These occur when the integrity of data is compromised during transmission, often due to interference, cable damage, or hardware faults.
+1. **Cyclic Redundancy Check (CRC) Errors** : These occur when the integrity of data is compromised during transmission, often due to interference, cable damage, or hardware faults.
 An increasing number of CRC errors signals a physical issue in the network.

+   - **Cyclic Redundancy Check (CRC)** is a method used to detect errors in data transmission.
+It works by performing a mathematical calculation (checksum) on the data packets before they are sent.
+This checksum is then sent along with the data.
+The receiving server also calculates the checksum for the received data and compares it with the checksum sent.
+If they do not match, it indicates that the data has been corrupted during transmission.

 2. Runts : These are frames smaller than the minimum size, often caused by collisions or network card malfunctions.
 Monitoring runts helps maintain network integrity.